UntitledEntity/Discord-Hook/README.md

 ## Disclaimer

-If you're going to use this, please let it be HVH and not breaking any servers TOS.
+I do not condone cheating; this is meant to be a POC, and <b>this does not work in CS2</b>.